By Jeff Parker

 Nearly all currency exchange booths will offer an ATM service.

-Personally if we are going to use an ATM we usually go into one of the many banks in the major shopping centers and withdraw a lump sum of Thai currency to avoid all those dreaded bank fees.
+Personally if we are going to use an ATM we usually go into one of the many banks in the major shopping centres and withdraw a lump sum of Thai currency to avoid all those dreaded bank fees.

 We find the exchange rates in the hotels and at the airport are not as good as the Exchange Booths or local banks.

 To help you get an idea what your holiday will cost you we have added a currency converter below.

 The currency converter uses live data for comparing today's exchange rate.

 Just add the price as you found it in Thailand Currency, and find and select your own currency in the second box.

 Then click the button "Click here to perform a Currency Conversion".

 Of course you can perform the conversion the other way.
 Select your currency in the first box, and the Thailand currency in the second.

 Remember to print a copy of the Thailand currency conversion cheatsheet